Neighborhood Adaptive Estimators for Causal Inference under Network Interference: Estimators

 \subsection{Interference Estimator}

-A key step in our approach is the estimation of the interference function.
-Our proposal will also estimate a relevant $m$-hop neighborhood associated with each $G_i^z$ that achieves a near optimal bias and variance trade off.
+A key step in our approach is to estimate the interference function, which also needs to identify the relevant interference patterns.
+Our proposal will estimate a relevant $m$-hop neighborhood associated with each $G_i^z$ that achieves a near-optimal bias and variance tradeoff.
 More precisely, it is a Lepski-type procedure that aims to balance (estimated) bias and variance when choosing $m$.
+The estimation will construct a tree representation for the relevant patterns that are relevant to approximate interference as discussed in Figure \ref{fig:figure1}.
+The estimation of such tree can be viewed as selecting the appropriate subtree out of the tree that contains all possible interference patterns.